Vietoris-Rips Persistent Homology, Injective Metric Spaces, and The Filling Radius: Application: the filling radius, spread, and persistence

-\begin{question} Let $\mathcal{C}$ be a given class of compact metric spaces.
-Does there exist $\epsilon_\mathcal{C}>0$ such that whenever $d_\mathrm{B}(\dgmR_\ast(X),\dgmR_\ast(Y))<\epsilon_\mathcal{C}$ for some $X,Y\in \mathcal{C}$, then $X$ and $Y$ are homotopy equivalent? \end{question} Answers to questions such as the two above are not currently known in full generality.
+Answers to questions such as Questions \ref{q:exact} and \ref{q:approx} above (together with Questions \ref{customq:estimator}, \ref{customq:estimator-tight}, and \ref{customq:estimator-reverse} in page \pageref{customq:estimator}) are not currently known in full generality.
 One might then consider ``localized" versions of the above questions: fix some special compact metric space $X_0$, and then assume $Y$ satisfies the respective conditions stipulated in the above question statements.

 In this regard, from work by Wilhelm \cite[Main Theorem 2]{wilhem} and Proposition \ref{prop:filradpersistence} we immediately obtain the following corollary for the case of Riemannian manifolds.

 \cororigid